harshitaprabhu/ultrasonic-proximity-alert-system/README.md

 - 🟢 SAFE
 - 🟡 WARNING
 - 🔴 CRITICAL
-- ⚪ OUT OF RANGE
+- ⚪ NO OBJECT DETECTED

 Each state is indicated using a dedicated LED, while an audible buzzer provides an additional warning.
 The measured distance and current system status are also displayed through the Serial Monitor.